Ārepa and Polyphenols

 Growing scientific knowledge to deliver nutritious food to the world

-HVN and Ārepa both share the mission of growing the knowledge that Aotearoa needs to deliver food to the world in a manner that enhances health and wellbeing.
+HVN and Ārepa both share the mission of growing the knowledge that Aotearoa New Zealand needs to deliver food to the world in a manner that enhances health and wellbeing.
 This project upholds the Vision Mātauranga strategy of HVN, aligning with the theme of Hauora/Health by offering an innovative and holistic approach to improving health and wellbeing, and acknowledging that mental and physical health cannot be separated from one another.

 This project aligns with the HVN mission to develop high-value foods with validated health benefits to drive economic growth.
 With robust evidence to underpin marketing and health claims, we anticipate that research outcomes will broaden Ārepa’s target market and export opportunities.